semiprime/pygenda/README.md

 -----------
 (See note about dependencies below.)

-To run without installing, cd to the root pygenda directory, and do:
+To run without installing, cd to the root directory of the project (containing this readme), and run:

 	python3 -m pygenda